21 August 2017

 Duties will be carried out at the IIASA premises in Laxenburg (near Vienna), Austria.

 The successful candidate will be offered a part-time (20 hours per week) position with an initial employment contract of one year with the possibility for extension thereafter.

 IIASA offers a competitive compensation and benefits package (home leave, moving allowances, educational grants for children of school age, and five weeks’ annual vacation).
 IIASA salaries are exempt from taxation in the host country of Austria but subject to the principle of income aggregation..

-IIASA is committed to a working environment that promotes equality, diversity, tolerance and inclusion within its workforce, and encourages qualified female and male candidates from all religious, ethnic and social backgrounds to apply.
+IIASA is committed to a working environment that promotes equality, diversity, tolerance and inclusion within its workforce, and encourages qualified candidates from all religious, ethnic and social backgrounds to apply.
 In the case that candidates are equally qualified, preference will be given to applicants who are nationals of IIASA member countries.

 To apply, please email the following documents: